-Alexander Technique is practised in theatres, on film sets and at drama schools across the world, with performers preparing physically and mentally for their roles through a range of relaxation techniques, spinal rolls, and other physical and breathing exercises.
+Alexander Technique is practised in theatres, on film sets and at drama schools across the world, with performers preparing physically and mentally for their roles through a range of relaxation techniques and other physical and breathing exercises.

 From Michael Caine to Madonna, it is used by performers to relax the body, reduce effort levels and forge a better physical connection with their audience.